-Companies in the packaged goods sector are subject to varying degrees of regulatory oversight.
+Companies in the automotive supplier sector are subject to varying degrees of regulatory oversight.
 Effects of these regulations may entail limitations on operations, higher costs, and higher potential for technology disruptions and demand substitution.
 Regional differences in regulation, implementation or enforcement may advantage or disadvantage particular issuers.

 Our view of future regulations plays an important role in our expectations of future financial metrics as well as our confidence level in the ability of an issuer to generate sufficient cash flows relative to its debt burden over the medium and longer term.
+Regulatory considerations may also play a role in our assessment of an issuer's business profile.
+For example, changing regulatory frameworks for safety standards, autonomous driving or environmental standards may have a material negative impact on the demand for products which do not comply with changed regulatory requirements and might require substantial spending for new product development.
 In some circumstances, regulatory considerations may also be a rating factor outside the scorecard, for instance when regulatory change is swift.